getappmap/appmap-dotnet/README.md

 by `docker-build.sh`.
 If you're building locally, you can `ln -sf build/libappmap-instrumentation.so out` so that the current binary is used.

+### Microsoft Testing Framework (aka VSTest) integration

+Directory `vstest` contains a data collector which, when used together with the instrumentation, enables generating individual appmaps for each test case; this works with any test framework integrated with MSTest.
+Runsettings file to set up the collector correctly is included.

 ## Configuration

 ### Environment variables